burgerlander/caddy-plugins-fork/README.md

 * `.Body`: A string containing all rendered HTML DOM elements.

+**heading_template**

+Path to a template which will be used for rendering headings.
+If not given then headings will be rendered with appropriate HTML header tags.

+The template will be rendered with these extra data fields:

+* `.Level`: Which level of heading is being rendered, 1, 2, or 3.

+* `.Text`: The text of the heading.

 **link_template**

 Path to a template which will be used for rendering links.
 If not given then